dyno-might/dyno-might.github.io/_posts/2022-10-06-prediction-market-causation.md

 ## 4.

 Is this starting to sound familiar?
-If we had a market, I’m confident investors would assign a vastly higher price for is <var>charming & good-looking</var> when you condition on <var>reads dynomight</var> than when you condition on <var>doesn’t read dynomight</var>.
+If we had a market, I’m confident investors would assign a vastly higher price for <var>is charming & good-looking</var> when you condition on <var>reads dynomight</var> than when you condition on <var>doesn’t read dynomight</var>.

 Is that because reading dynomight makes you more charming and good-looking?
 Sadly, no—it’s because such people are more likely to value prime-grade autodidactism.